Manassas Assault Lawyer

 What is Assault?

-Assault is the unlawful touching of one person upon another.
+In Virginia, assault is the unlawful touching of one person upon another.
 It is divided into the following categories:

 Misdemeanor Assault and Battery.
 An assault is considered a misdemeanor offense if there are no weapons used or displayed or if the victim does not suffer obvious bodily injury.